-Please watch the video above for a quick walkthrough on PowerPoint groups.
+Please watch this video for a quick walkthrough of PowerPoint groups.
 Why and when you may want to use them, how to use them, and key commands for group, ungroup and regroup.
 Also, what to do when your group button is greyed-out and the key command is not working.

 *if using a mac press command instead of control

 - shift+control+j = regroup